-- Linux uses a file system to organize and store files so they can be easily accessed - These files can be made up of text, data, or program source code, or can represent hardware devices.
-Actually, all major entities are represented as files - Each of the files in a file system has its own unique filename: - ASCII symbols, 255 characters - Case sensitive: Backup12 and backup12 are two different files! - A file name may contain extension(s): detector.data.tgz - Avoid: -!#&@\$?\/| (e.g. -openfile may be seen as a command option) - Files are stored, organized in folders (or directories).
+- Root Directory - Linux uses a file system to organize and store files so they can be easily accessed - These files can be made up of text, data, or program source code, or can represent hardware devices.
+Actually, all major entities are represented as files

+- ASCII symbols, 255 characters - Case sensitive: Backup12 and backup12 are two different files! - A file name may contain extension(s): detector.data.tgz - Avoid: -!#&@\$?/| (e.g. -openfile may be seen as a command option) - Files are stored, organized in folders (or directories).
 Directories can also contain directories (called subdirectories), which can in turn store files - This structure is the hierarchical tree structure - The base or parent directory of the file system is called root (/) - The rules for naming directories are the same as filenames